 Due to the Chinese milk powder scandal, traceability of infant and baby food has been put in the spotlight across the globe.
 Track & Trace of individual products in the Early Life Nutrition industry (ELN) places special requirements on its implementation.
 Broad product ranges and high product quantities call for stable yet flexible processes in order to implement fast product changes.
 It is here where the highest possible system availability is an absolute priority.
 To date, China is the only country in which the traceability of baby and infant food products has only been regulated by law.
-The following two examples underline why it is important for manufacturers to serialise their products and how Laetus can support them durimg implementation:
+The following two examples underline why it is important for manufacturers to serialize their products and how Laetus can support them during implementation:

 Compliance at high production speeds

 The goal of one globally leading manufacturer of baby milk powder was to make each individual milk powder packaging traceable, in order to also be able to continue their production for the Chinese market.
 With this in mind, not only the individual products but also all aggregation levels (through to the pallet) need to be clearly identified.
 The premise was that the throughput of the line would not be reduced by any additional process steps.